 In 50 a.
 C., the Romans began to issue a gold coin called Aureus, which comes from the Latin word for gold, Aurum.
 Gold is such a precious material that for centuries several attempts were made to produce it through alchemy, that is, the chemical transformation of base metals into gold using the philosopher's stone (lapis philosophhorum).
 Concern about the authenticity of gold led the Egyptians to devise a method for determining the purity of gold around 1500 BC.

+Today, many investors are turning to Gold IRAs as a way to diversify their portfolios and even store their gold in their own home with Gold IRA home storage.
 C. (or before).
 Gold has also been used in medicine, for example Pliny in the 1st century BC. suggests that gold should be applied to wounds as a defense against “magic potions”.

 Due to the enormous inflation caused by the issuance of base metal coins by the Roman government, but the refusal to accept anything other than silver or gold for the payment of taxes, the value of Oro aureus in relation to the denarius grew dramatically.
 Even the purest natural gold can contain 5% silver, but lydiums could refine their gold with salt and furnace temperatures of between 600 and 800°C. The salt mixed with silver and formed a vapor of silver chloride that left pure gold that could be used to create a standardized minting with a guaranteed gold content.
 In South America, the Chavín civilization of Peru used gold in a similar way around 1200 BC.